stefantoncu01/Pizza-project/README.md

 Big size - $ 1.5

 ####Create two new classes “Order” & “Client”
-#Client class:
+Client class:
-#attributes: name, address, has_card (bool)
+attributes: name, address, has_card (bool)
-#Order class:
+Order class:
-#attributes: client, products (list of Pizza objects)
-#total_price property - calculated based on products attribute.
-If the client has_card a 10% discount should be applied.
-#invoice property - table formatted string containing all products associated with this order, their prices, the total price, and client information
+attributes: client, products (list of Pizza objects) total_price property - calculated based on products attribute.
+If the client has_card a 10% discount should be applied. invoice property - table formatted string containing all products associated with this order, their prices, the total price, and client information

 #####Tests
-Test 1.Create some Pizzas, one of each type and assert the price for each one.
+1.Test 1.Create some Pizzas, one of each type and assert the price for each one.
-Test 2.Create two Client objects and assert some client attributes Test 3.Create an Order having a client with a card.
-Assert the total_price Test 4.Create an Order having a client without a card.
-Assert the total_price Test 5.Create an Order.
+1.Test 2.Create two Client objects and assert some client attributes 1.Test 3.Create an Order having a client with a card.
+Assert the total_price 1.Test 4.Create an Order having a client without a card.
+Assert the total_price 1.Test 5.Create an Order.
 Test invoice property
-Test 6.Create an Order.
+1.Test 6.Create an Order.
 Test Client attributes.
-Test 7.Create an Order.
+1.Test 7.Create an Order.
 Test Pizzas attributes and prices